MTV Polska

-MTV Polska is the Polish-language version of the general entertainment channel MTV.
+MTV Poland is the Polish-language version of the general entertainment channel MTV.
 It was launched on July 7, 2000, replacing local music channel Atomic TV.
 The channel is operated by Paramount Networks EMEAA from its headquarters in Warsaw.

 The channel broadcasts a number of programming in Polish with either subtitled or dubbed programming from the American and British versions of MTV.
 The channel is complemented by the local Polish channel MTV Music.